 Are Lightning Lanes available where there is a virtual queue?

-Some attractions with virtual queues, like Remy’s Ratatouille Adventure, will still have Lightning Lanes.
+When available, attractions with virtual queues will still have Lightning Lanes.

 But, the Lightning Lane can only be accessed with an individual Lightning Lane selection, and not with Genie+.

-This means guests who don’t join the virtual queue can only ride Remy’s if they purchase an individual Lightning Lane spot.
+This means guests who don’t join the virtual queue can only ride if they purchase an individual Lightning Lane spot.
 There is no regular Standby Line.

 Can I make individual Lightning Lane selections with a Park Hopper?